Drinking the Kool-Aid: Background

 On November 18, 1978, Jones ordered that the members of Representative Leo Ryan's party be killed after several defectors chose to leave with the party.
 Residents of the commune later committed suicide by drinking a grape flavored beverage laced with potassium cyanide.
 Some were forced to drink it; some others, such as small children, drank it unknowingly.
 About 918 people died.

 Descriptions of the event often refer to the beverage not as Kool-Aid but as Flavor Aid, a less-expensive product reportedly found at the site.
 Kraft Foods, the maker of Kool-Aid, has stated the same.
 Film footage shot inside the compound prior to the events of November shows Jones opening a large chest in which boxes of Flavor Aid are visible.

 Criminal investigators testifying at the Jonestown inquest spoke of finding packets of "cool aid" [sic], and eyewitnesses to the incident are also recorded as speaking of "cool aid" or "Cool Aid."
 It is unclear whether they intended to refer to the actual Kool-Aid–brand drink or were using the name in a generic sense that might refer to any powdered flavored beverage.

 The group had engaged in many "dry runs" using unpoisoned drink.

-The phrase "drinking the Kool-Aid" as used to describe either unquestioning obedience or loyalty to a cause is considered offensive by some of the relatives of the dead and survivors who escaped Jonestown.
 Seventy or more individuals at Jonestown were injected with poison, and a third (304) of the victims were minors.
 Guards armed with guns and crossbows had been ordered to shoot those who fled the Jonestown pavilion as Jones lobbied for suicide.